9: Chromosomal Disorders

 For this problem, deletion mutants have been generated for a chromosome containing four genes.
 Your goal is to analyze the phenotypic data resulting from these deletions and determine the correct linear order of the genes.

-There are four (4) genes, B, K, M, and R, closely linked in a single chromosome.
+There are four (4) genes, E, M, X, and Z, closely linked in a single chromosome.
 However, their order is unknown.
 In the region, three (3) deletions have been identified.
 These deletions uncover recessive alleles of the genes as follows:

 What is the correct order of the four (4) genes?

-Hint 1: The first gene at start of the chromosome is gene B.
+Hint 1: The first gene at start of the chromosome is gene X.

 Hint 2: Enter your answer in the blank using only four (4) letters, or one comma every three (3) letters.
 Do not include extra commas or spaces in your answer.